Changissnz/selfinterest/README.md

 before any potential direct experience with them.
-The human being, fundamentally a rational agent by arguments that stress their sources of livelihood through maintaining integration with their social construct and improvement if not maintenance of their occupations, deals with doubt by inferential reasoning.
+The human being, fundamentally a rational agent by arguments that stress their sources of livelihood through maintaining integration with their social construct and improvement if not maintenance of their occupations, uses inferential reasoning to deal with doubt.
 Temporal beliefs to act and think in confidence, if just for the moment in cases where the inferences are both essentially incorrect and proved to be incorrect.
 So the human being is a social agent, due to the two primary reasons that they have to exist in some kind